DiMine/DiMine.github.io/bots.md

 # COMING SOON if i ever get around to it
+- Update commands list
-- The restart command doesn't show the output of the pogpegabot so i have to fix that somehow
+- the shock command for rs only works 5% of the time so i have to fix that somehow
-- Step counter
 - Counters for how many times each command has been used
-- Markov generator
-- Auto restart PogpegaBot when it breaks (and so the command isnt abused)
+- Total pogpega count for the bot
+- Organize all commands alphabetically
+- Fix the if/else hell
 - Gamba with Pogpegas
-- Temporary increase in pogpegas when the gfuel message shows up
+- Temporary increase in pogpegas when the gfuel message shows up (but how to do it without decimals)
 - Copypasta library
+- Google search integration? (would be hard to moderate though)
+- Camera feed for leds and servo
+- Make the rgb led use full color spectrum (i think its possible i just dont know how)
+- Discord version of pogpegabot eventually
+- Chat logs